PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Threats to Validity

 \section{Threats to Validity}

+\textbf{Internal Validity.} First, our manual classification into true and false positives is subject to human error; we mitigate this threat through cross-validation among authors and independent confirmation from project maintainers.
+Second, \patchguru assumes the pre-patch function is correct; while this may cause false negatives when the pre-patch itself is buggy, it is consistent with \patchguru's goal of detecting bugs \emph{introduced} by the patch.
+Finally, LLM non-determinism threatens reproducibility~\cite{Sallou2024LLMNondeterminism}.
+However, we argue that this is inherent in LLMs and reflects the variability that practitioners encounter in real-world usage.
+We minimize this risk by conducting a large-scale evaluation on 400 PRs across four projects and providing all intermediate artifacts in the replication package~\cite{Anom2025PatchGuruReplicationPackage}.

-Our evaluation is subject to several threats to validity.
-First, our benchmarks may not be representative of all software projects.
-To mitigate this threat, we selected popular Python projects from diverse domains.
-Moreover, \patchguru currently focuses on Python projects, which may limit the generalizability of our findings to other programming languages.
-Although \patchguru's core approaches are language-agnostic, applying it to other languages may pose additional engineering challenges.
-Second, \patchguru currently focuses on patches that modify a single function, which simplifies the construction of comparison programs.
-The extension of \patchguru to handle multi-function patches is non-trivial, as it requires sophisticated program analysis techniques to accurately model the interactions between modified functions and their dependencies.
-Future work could explore techniques such as inter-procedural analysis and modular reasoning to extend \patchguru's capabilities to multi-function patches.
-Next, the manual analysis of detected inconsistencies is subject to human error.
-To address this, we employed multiple reviewers to cross-validate the findings and ensure consistency in the analysis.
-We also disclosed all identified bugs to the respective project maintainers for confirmation.
-Finally, the effectiveness of \patchguru depends on LLM capabilities; due to limited funding, we evaluated only \code{GPT5-mini}.
+\textbf{External Validity.} Our benchmarks are not representative of all software projects.
+We mitigate this by selecting popular Python projects from diverse domains following Testora~\cite{Pradel2025TestoraUN}.
+However, \patchguru currently targets Python projects, which may limit the generalizability of our findings to other languages.
+Although its core approach is language-agnostic, supporting additional languages may require substantial engineering effort.
+Finally, \patchguru currently handles only single-function patches, which simplifies comparison program construction.
+Extending it to multi-function patches is non-trivial because it requires accurately modeling interactions among modified functions and their dependencies.
+We acknowledge this as a limitation and leave it as future work.

+\textbf{Construct Validity.} We use mutation score as a proxy for oracle adequacy.
+While mutation testing is a widely accepted technique for assessing test suite quality~\cite{jia2010analysis,papadakis2019mutation}, mutation score may not perfectly correlate with real-world fault detection capability.
+To mitigate this threat, we complement mutation score with evaluation on real-world PRs, which provides a more direct assessment of \patchguru's effectiveness in practice.
+The effectiveness of \patchguru also depends on LLM capabilities; due to limited funding, we evaluated only GPT-5-mini.
 Future work could assess performance across diverse LLMs and configurations.